Digitizing Reality: Automated 3D Point Cloud Data Processing Using AI - 25/02/2020

 Intelligent Point Clouds

-Instruments for digitizing the 3D real environment are becoming smaller, more lightweight, lower-cost and more robust.
+Instruments for digitizing the 3D real environment are becoming smaller, more lightweight, cheaper and more robust.
 Accordingly, they are finding increasingly widespread usage, not only on surveying tripods for the highest accuracy, but also on mobile platforms such as autonomous vehicles, drones, helicopters, aircraft, robotic vacuum cleaners, trains, mobile phones, satellites and Martian rovers.
 Lidar uses laser scanning, while photogrammetry records images from one or more cameras which may be moving.
 Each laser scan records tens of millions of data point positions and colours in a point cloud, and hundreds of such point clouds may be combined.
-This article discusses the challenges that many companies and organizations face after obtaining vast 3D point cloud datasets, including the management, storage, registration, fusion and extraction of useful and actionable information.
+This article discusses the challenges that many companies and organizations face after obtaining vast 3D point cloud datasets, such as the management, storage, registration, fusion and extraction of useful and actionable information.

-- Data Storage: The amount of data recorded grows exponentially with time, creating large data repositories.
+- Data storage: The amount of data recorded grows exponentially with time, creating large data repositories.

 - Processing: The computing power required increases as new algorithms with useful functionality are released and with the volume of data.

 - Sharing: Multiple stakeholders spread geographically around the world on mobile platforms all need to view the most up-to-date data at the same time.

 Previously, a software application ran on a dedicated server in a data centre but, if the computer hardware broke down, the user either had to find a backup (which had to be standing by and ready) or suffer an interruption in service.
 Many companies guarantee a 24/7 level of service and so cannot tolerate this.
 However, cloud computing now gives users access, over a network, to applications running on a set of shared or pooled servers in a globally communicating network of data centres, giving speed and productivity improvements and resulting in increased competitiveness.